15 Best WordPress Table Plugins Tested & Compared for 2026

 Easy Pricing Table

-Easy Pricing Tables is a standalone Pricing Table plugin for creating pricing plans inside WordPress.
-It includes a dedicated block for building tables directly inside the Gutenberg editor and works with other builders using shortcodes.
+Easy Pricing Tables is a standalone WordPress plugin designed to create pricing tables and static plan comparisons.
+It provides a dedicated Gutenberg block for building pricing tables directly inside the editor.

 Key Features